jnozzi/cocoadev.com/markdown/ProblemWithClass.md

 #import <Foundation/Foundation.h>

-General/NSString *SetPicture_ = @"General/SaratogaNOTESetPicture";
+NSString *SetPicture_ = @"SaratogaNOTESetPicture";
-General/NSString *GetPicture_ = @"General/SaratogaNOTEGetPicture";
+NSString *GetPicture_ = @"SaratogaNOTEGetPicture";
-General/NSString *SetTool_ = @"General/SaratogaNOTESetTool";
+NSString *SetTool_ = @"SaratogaNOTESetTool";
-General/NSString *GetTool_ = @"General/SaratogaNOTEGetTool";
+NSString *GetTool_ = @"SaratogaNOTEGetTool";

 When I build a project containing the above 10 files, this is the Errors and Warnings list that I get:

-General/ArtEditor.m:53: (Messages without a matching method signature will be assumed to return 'id' and accept '...' as arguments.)
+ArtEditor.m:53: (Messages without a matching method signature will be assumed to return 'id' and accept '...' as arguments.)
-General/ArtEditor.m:53: warning: no '-layers' method found General/ArtEditor.m:55: warning: no '-objects' method found General/ArtEditor.m:97: warning: no '-layers' method found
+ArtEditor.m:53: warning: no '-layers' method found ArtEditor.m:55: warning: no '-objects' method found ArtEditor.m:97: warning: no '-layers' method found

 which causes Saratoga to crash and burn.

 What I don't understand is that     layers and     objects are **clearly** defined in my code, and casting does **nothing** to solve the problem.
-What am I or what is gcc doing wrong? - General/PietroGagliardi
+What am I or what is gcc doing wrong? - PietroGagliardi

 ----